teknofire/chef-server/dev-docs/FrequentTasks.md

 ## Updating Ruby Gems via Dependabot (automated)

+The following is currently aspirational.
+This process does not currently replace updating Gems by hand, at least completely.

 INSERT description/summary of what dependabot is/does.
 Opens PRs for updating Ruby gems.
 Blah blah...

+insert something about looking at the title of the pr to get the thing that is updated, then look on the list
+1) if its verify, just make sure it passes, then can merge
+2) if adhoc, run through adhoc tests, make sure passes verify and adhoc

 shepharding/guiding/supervising

+We currently think this is correct (speculative):
 All the Gemfile.lock updates other than omnibus/Gemfile.lock, chef-server-ctl/Gemfile.lock and oc-chef-pedant/Gemfile.lock can
 be verified in the verify pipeline.
 Those are the only 3 that should